hzau-liulab/MTB-HIV/README.md

 56940	  8.119445668	8.057396116	8.65603151	8.340178134	8.416501993

 PPI.txt
-The first and second columns are Entrz IDs.
+The first and second columns are Entrez IDs.
 5701	5710
 9343	23016
 3064	26036